vocdex/mini_mbrl/components/vq-vae/vq-vae-notes.md

 # VQ-VAE
+## TLDR
+VQ-VAE is a generative model that combines the strengths of VAEs and vector quantization.
+It uses discrete latent variables to improve reconstruction quality instead of imposing a Gaussian prior on the latent space.
+The prior is later learned using an autoregressive model (PixelCNN) to capture complex dependencies between codebook vectors.
+One can combine GANs with VQ-VAE to get the best of both worlds: high-quality images and discrete latent space.
+The model is trained using a combination of reconstruction loss, codebook loss, and commitment loss.
+The straight-through estimator allows for backpropagation through the quantization step, making it possible to train the model end-to-end.

+### Introduction
 Recently, VQ-VAEs are coming up every interesting work that I read : diffusion models(stable diffusion) and model-based RL (DreamerV2, Genie,) or video generation (VideoGPT).
 So, it's high time to get back to the basics and understand what makes VQ-VAEs better than normal VAEs in practice.

 The paper "Neural Discrete Representation Learning"(van den Oord, Deepmind) introduced VQ-VAEs in 2017.
 The key innovation of VQ-VAE is the introduction of a vector quantization layer between the encoder and decode, which maps continuous representations to a discrete codebook of vectors.